Crowds pay tribute as late French cinema star Brigitte Bardot is buried in Saint-Tropez

 Follow topic:

-SAINT-TROPEZ, France, Jan 7 - People lined the streets of Saint-Tropez on Wednesday, applauding as the coffin of French cinema icon Brigitte Bardot, who died last month aged 91, was driven through the Riviera resort after her funeral.
+SAINT-TROPEZ, France - People lined the streets of Saint-Tropez on Jan 7, applauding as the coffin of French cinema icon Brigitte Bardot, who died in December aged 91, was driven through the Riviera resort after her funeral.

 Known affectionately as B.B. by many in France, Bardot’s roles made her not just a sex symbol, but a pop culture icon and a touchstone for changing social attitudes.
 She became the first celebrity to model for a bust of Marianne, the traditional symbol of the French Republic that adorns French town halls.